Remove the Sunset

-Governor Pritzker has proposed reducing the tax credit percentage to donors who support low-income students from 75% to 40%.
+In 2021, Governor Pritzker proposed reducing the tax credit percentage to donors who support low-income students from 75% to 40%.
 The Governor has lumped the Invest in Kids Act into his plans to eliminate “corporate loopholes.”

 During this challenging time, kids need more quality education options, not fewer.
-And while Illinois’ financial challenges are significant, the State should not balance its budget on the backs of children from low-income and working-class communities or the schools that serve them so well.
+And while Illinois’ financial challenges are significant, Empower Illinois and Tax Credit Scholarship Community believed the State should not balance its budget on the backs of children from low-income and working-class communities or the schools that serve them so well.

 In seeking to develop a future policy framework, Empower Illinois commissioned a landscape analysis of workforce education pathways available to students in Illinois and those quality models that exist in other states around the country, knowing that not every student will pursue a college-driven pathway.
 The more accessible and flexible educational pathways are for students, the more likely they are to take advantage of those opportunities and achieve prosperity.